flaurora-sonora/currency/README.md

 # currency
 This code was written in recognition of the fact that faulty currency systems have wide-reaching effects.
+Requires <a href="https://github.com/flaurora-sonora/LOM">LOM</a>.

 <h2>how it works</h2>